Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/Web_Tiled_Layer/README.md

 #Web tiled layer

-This sample demonstrates how to display a map tiles from an online resource using the WebTiledLayer.
+This sample demonstrates how to display map tiles from an online resource using the WebTiledLayer.

 ![](screenshot.png)